-Dolly Parton marks her "Hot Girl Summer" with fragrance launch and Playboy dress-up
+Dolly Parton marks her 'Hot Girl Summer' with fragrance launch and Playboy dress-up

 She captioned the video, "It's always #HotGirlSummer for my husband," referencing Megan Thee Stallion's hit song.

 While celebrity-owned skincare brand launches appear to be more prolific than fragrances nowadays, Parton's launch is a throwback to when the star-powered perfume reigned supreme.

 The likes of Jennifer Lopez's "Glow" and Britney Spears' "Curious" dominated the early 2000s markets, and noughties icons including Paris Hilton, Christina Aguilera, Beyonce and David Beckham followed suit -- each eager for a piece of the pie.

 Elizabeth Taylor's "White Diamonds" fragrance in 1991 was arguably the first successful celebrity scent -- reportedly bringing in some $1.5 billion over 25 years.
 However, the space went quiet for a decade until Coty and Jennifer Lopez brought out "Glow" in 2002: a neroli, orange blossom and grapefruit-scented fragrance.